-Connie Donnelly, Vice President of Neurodiversity and Business Development for Rethink Benefits, has been appointed to the Disability Equality Index Advisory Committee with Disability:IN, a leading group working to help businesses achieve disability inclusion and equality.
+Connie Donnelly, Vice President of Neurodiversity and Business Development for Whil, has been appointed to the Disability Equality Index Advisory Committee with Disability:IN, a leading group working to help businesses achieve disability inclusion and equality.

 As an advisory committee member, Donnelly will work with business leaders, policy experts and disability advocates to develop the Disability Equality Index (DEI), a national, transparent benchmarking tool that gives businesses an objective measure of their disability workplace inclusion efforts.
 In 2020, 247 companies participated in the DEI, representing a total U.S. workforce of 11 million people.
 The DEI is a joint initiative of Disability:IN and the American Association of People with Disabilities.

 “Disability:IN is really the gold standard in terms of how companies are evaluated for their diversity and inclusion measures, especially for people with disabilities,” Donnelly said.